Anxiety and Yoga

 All photography provided by Kyomi Gilman

-Kristin Frank is an RYT200, certified Creative Relaxation 2 and Yoga for All Instructor, as well as a Mindful Essentials Educator.
+Kristin Frank is an RYT200, certified Creative Relaxation 2 and Yoga for All Instructor, as well as a Mindful Essentials Educator and Accessible Yoga Ambassador.

 "My journey to healing mind, body, and spirit started shortly after the birth of my son.
 He is highly sensitive and was diagnosed with high functioning autism and an anxiety disorder at 27 months old.
 At age 7 we found out that he was having non-epileptic seizures brought on by his anxiety.
 Thankfully, his doctor recommended yoga and meditation as a way to treat his seizures, and so the path presented itself.
 I needed to learn how to help and heal my son.